insiderpreview/rtorrent-wiki/RPC-Setup-XMLRPC.md

 # Using XMLRPC with rTorrent

+## TODOs for this page
+ * Security review of all the webserver config snippets (specifically nginx)
+ * Use non-deprecated commands
+ * Take out all the "you could" stuff that only confuses people (less options is more)

+## Configuring rtorrent and your webserver

 What you need:

 * http://python.ca/scgi/ for Apache 2.2, mod_proxy_scgi enabled for Apache 2.4, Lighttpd should have this built-in.